FrancoLee27/SecureVault/README.md

 ## License

-This is an educational project created for A-Level Computer Science coursework.
+This is an educational project created as a supercurricular project to explore secure software development.

 ---

-**Note**: This application is created for educational purposes as part of an A-Level Computer Science project.
+**Note**: This application is created for educational purposes as a supercurricular project.
 While it implements real security measures, it should not be used for storing highly sensitive information in a production environment.